pencil-js/pencil.js/contributing.md

 #### Committing

-Once you're done editing the code, checking you forget no lint and running the tests successfuly, you can create your pull resquest.
+Once you're done editing the code, checking you forget no lint and running the tests successful, you can create your pull request.

 Commit your code, part by part, using meaningful commit message with git.